Site logo

 • Page Quality – this is the quality of a website divided into the following areas:

-• Satisfying the needs of the users – Does your website content meet the needs of its visitors?
+• Satisfying the users’ needs – Does your website content meet the needs of its visitors?

-Therefore, Google rates a website as high quality if it scores very highly in the guidelines mentioned above – one of which is E-A-T.
+Therefore, Google rates an affiliate marketing website as high quality if it scores very highly in the guidelines mentioned above – one of which is E-A-T.

-Sometimes when it comes to the Google guidelines, it is important to read between the lines of what Google actually says.
+Sometimes, it is essential to read between the lines of what Google says regarding Google’s guidelines.

-Gary Illyes from Google has in fact said people talk about E-A-T more than it is talked about at Google:
+Gary Illyes from Google has said people talk about E-A-T more than it is talked about at Google:

 However, in the Google Quality Rater Guidelines, Google mentions E-A-T more than 100 times in over 50 pages.

-In this document that shows how Google fights misinformation on the internet, E-A-T appears as an important part of how Google determines search rankings.
+This document shows how Google fights misinformation on the Internet.
+E-A-T is an essential part of how Google determines search rankings.

 In summary, there is no Google E-A-T score.
-But E-A-T is a very important concept to Google.
-It uses other measurable factors to find out whether a website achieves the level of quality that showcases Expertise, Authoritativeness and Trustworthiness (EAT).
+However, E-A-T is an essential concept for Google.
+It uses other measurable factors to determine whether a website achieves the level of quality that showcases Expertise, Authoritativeness, and Trustworthiness (EAT).

 4. Importance of E-A-T

 If E-A-T is not a ranking factor, then what is its importance?
-This is the very question going in your head I know.
+I know this is the very question going into your head.

 It’s simple.
 Google has human reviewers.
 This Google E-A-T guideline tells those reviewers that Google wants content with the following attributes considered high quality:

-This is the whole importance of Google E-A-T. Now, if your content doesn’t meet the attributes above, it means you are not creating high-quality content.
+This is all about the importance of Google E-A-T. If your content doesn’t meet the attributes above, you are not creating high-quality affiliate marketing content.

 Therefore, how do you bake Google’s E-A-T into your content to achieve that credibility with Google?
-Here is an 5-step checklist.
+Here is a 5-step checklist.

 5. How to Integrate Google E-A-T Into Your Content: A 5-Step Checklist